Run-and-tumble particles on a line with a fertile site: Model and quantities of interest

 We will call $n_+$ (resp. $n_-$) the density of right-movers (resp. left-movers).\\

 Moreover, the origin is a fertile site (as in the model studied in \cite{bauer2019random}, for diffusive particles on a discrete space): after going through the origin, a constituent can give rise to other constituents.
+We will assume that particles can pull on a source of nutrient after going through the origin, as if they became hooked to the origin by an elastic band, through which they can pump a nutrient. {{They produce new particles at a rate that depends on the distance they have travelled since going through the origin.}} When they flip direction after going through the origin, they stop pulling on the elastic band, and stop creating new particles.
+They behave as regular RTPs until they go through the origin again.\\

-The creation of RTPs at the fertile site is modelled by adding creation terms to the evolution equation of the equation satisfied by the probability of a single RTP:
+The creation of RTPs at the fertile site is therefore modelled by adding creation terms to the evolution equation of the equation satisfied by the density of a single RTP:

-where $\Theta( x )$ denotes a positive function modelling the rate of production of new particles by a particle that has gone through the origin and has not yet changed direction.
-We will call $\Theta$ the fertility function.
-The parameter $K$ is a positive constant.
+The function $\Theta$ is a positive function modelling the rate of production of new particles by a particle that has gone through the origin and has not yet changed direction. {{We will call $\Theta$ the fertility function.}} The parameter $K$ is a positive constant.
 We will call $K$ the fertility rate.
-The rate of production of particles is conserved if the product $K\Theta$ is conserved, so to fix the parameters we can assume that $\Theta$ is normalised:
+The rate of production of particles is conserved if the product $K\Theta$ is conserved.
+To fix the parameters we can therefore assume that $\Theta$ is normalised:

-Obviously $\Theta(x)=0$ if $x$ is strictly negative (a constituent cannot start producing new constituents before geoing through the fertile site).
-To avoid singularities, we will assume that $\Theta$ has a continuous first derivative.
+Obviously $\Theta(x)=0$ if $x$ is negative (a constituent cannot start producing new constituents before {{going}} through the fertile site). {{The argument of the fertility function is $x$ in the creation terms for right-movers (resp. $-x$ for left-movers).
+In both cases this argument is positive if the creation term is positive: it is the distance travelled from the origin by constituents that have arrived at coordinate $x$ from the origin without flipping direction.}}\\

+To avoid singularities, we will assume that $\Theta$ is smooth.
 In particular,